Editorial Policy

 Accuracy and Corrections

-If you find information that is outdated, incorrect, or misleading, contact us through the Contact page.
-We take corrections seriously, and when a significant correction is made we note it.
+If you find something outdated, incorrect, or unclear, contact us through the Contact page.
+We review correction requests and update the article when the evidence supports a change.

 A Note on Uncertainty

-Regulations and costs change.
-Always verify with official sources or qualified advisors before making immigration or financial decisions.
+Rules, fees, and local practice can change.
+Always verify with official sources or qualified advisors before making immigration, legal, or financial decisions.